-How to Write a Resignation Letter (With Examples) [20+ Free Templates]
+How to Write a Resignation Letter [20+ Templates]

-A resignation letter is a formal notice to resign from job duties and job responsibilities to an employer on behalf of an employee.
-The document is a formal letter authored by the employee to describe the intent to leave a current position.
+A resignation letter is a formal notice (notice letter) to resign from job duties and job responsibilities.
+The notice letter is to an employer on behalf of an employee.
+This document is a formal letter authored by the employee to describe the intent to leave a current position.
 The position could be full-time employment, part-time employment, or contract employment.
 And where the employee desires to leave on good terms with the company.
 It's submitted to an employer when they want to leave the company.

-A resignation letter acts as a written notice to the employer describing the intent and reason for resigning (the act of “quitting” a job).
+A resignation letter (or notice letter) acts as a written notice to the employer.
+Describing the intent and reason for resigning (the act of “quitting” a job).
 An employee should meet with their supervisor, manager, or boss to discuss their resignation and provide a “verbal formal notification” of the resignation.
 Then write a formal notification letter (resignation letter) for their Human Resources department, manager, and current employer.